aspecto-io/aspecto-demo-services/README.md

 ```
 ASPECTO_AUTH={YOUR_ASPECTO_TOKEN} ASPECTO_GITHASH=$(git rev-parse HEAD) docker-compose up
 ```
+This command might take few minutes on first run.
 Docker compose will pull and build any missing images, run the services, and output logs to the console.

-4. Search the logs for a message with link to live flows; There are multiple links, one for each serivce.
+4. Search the logs for a message with link to live flows; There are multiple links, one for each service.
 You can click any of them.
 The links looks like this:

 ```
 wikipedia-service_1  | ====================================================================================================================================